Last Updated on

 Walking in right at 6:30–like I said, we were excited–we were immediately taken aback by the decor.
 Testimonials dated and written on the walls in black sharpies, classic floral English teacups stacked on the bar, and gin cocktails all over the special boards.
 It was one of the most unique restaurants we have ever walked into, but it also may have been the most comfortable one.
 In so many ways, simply walking into Fleurs Place just felt like home.

 Onto the food and drink.
 Since we were unable to look ahead with the seasonal menu, we did not know what to expect except that there would be fresh fish.
 A simple menu, with their staples–seafood chowder, a seafood pot, green lipped mussels, fish and chips–all sounded fantastic.
 We knew we were in for a treat when we saw the specials–found on a handwritten green piece of paper–with six different local fishes to choose from.
 And the coup de grace of it all?
 There was a special that allowed for two people to get a tasting of five filets of these local fishes, with a side of vegetable and potatoes.
 Entree choice had been made.

-Having Fleur herself, sitting there greeting the customers, and letting her presence be known was the epitome of this restaurant.
+Having Fleur herself, sitting there greeting the customers, and letting her presence be known as the epitome of this restaurant.
 World class food that would rival some of New York City’s best.
 At the same time, it felt like you were at grandma’s house and she had just made you a special Sunday dinner.
 Fleurs Place, don’t ever change, you are a gem, somewhere that people should travel out of their way for.
+One of the many amazing things to do on the always stunning South Island.
 We will never forget you!